zextras/tech-doc/source/common/carbonio/usage/mails.rst

 When multiple addresses are present in the **TO**, **CC**, or **BCC** fields, they can be drag-and-dropped from one field to the other.

+If one of the recipients (**TO**, **CC**, or **BCC**) of a mail you are writing is a distribution list, you can click the small :octicon:`chevron-down` chevron icon to see a list of all the members of the list.
+By clicking the blue button on top of the list, you can even replace the list with all the individual e-mail addresses.

 .. _mail-attachments:

 Attachments Management